Slevinski/slevinski.github.io/series/university-of-iowa/entries/lab-home/handout.md

 ## The support model

 The long-term strength of this plan comes from having several reinforcing lanes instead of one all-or-nothing lane.

+These lanes matter because placement does not have to carry the whole future by itself.

 ### Lane 1: Lab home